A single photo got a source arrested - metadata OPSEC

 For journalists documenting meetings or sensitive locations: consider whether the photo is necessary at all.
 If it is, take it with location services disabled at the device level, not just in the camera app.
 The OS-level setting is the one that counts.

 For sources sending images of documents: a photo taken with location services fully disabled and run through ExifTool before sending removes the exposure.
-The file that does not exist cannot be extracted.
-The photo that was never taken cannot place anyone anywhere.
-(See: what they can extract from a seized device in 6 hours.)
+The full source-handling protocol is in how to communicate with confidential sources safely.
+The discipline is to prevent the original photo from existing in the first place.
+A file that was never created cannot be extracted from a seized device or pulled from a cloud backup.

 Frequently asked questions